NFYK13011U Applied Statistics: From Data to Results

-- Understading how to use probability distribution functions.
+- Understanding how to use probability distribution functions.

-- Be able to calculate, propagate and interprete uncertainties.
+- Be able to calculate, propagate and interpret uncertainties.

-- Be capable of fitting data sets and obtain parameter values.
+- Be capable of fitting data sets and obtain parameter values with uncertainties.

-- Know the use of simulation in planing experiments and data analysis.
+- Know the use of simulation in planning experiments and data analysis.

 The student will obtain knowledge about statistical concepts and procedures, more specifically:

 - Binomial, Poisson and Gaussian distributions and origins.

-- Error propagation formula and how to apply it.
+- Error propagation formula – use and applicability.

 - ChiSquare as a measure of Goodness-of-fit.

 - Calculation and interpretation of p-values.

 This course will provide the students with an understanding of statistical methods and knowledge of data analysis, which enables them to analyse data in ALL fields of science.
 The students should be capable of handling uncertainties, fitting data, applying hypothesis tests and extracting conclusions from data, and thus produce statistically sound scientific work.